akila-UCD/AutoDFBench/README.md

 For full details, see the [API Documentation](./docs/API.md).

-## The ground data for all testings
+## 🧪 The ground truth data for all testings

 For full details, see the [Ground Truth Data Documentation](./docs/Data.md).